pret/pokered/README.md

 	- Will contain a Battle Tower with infinite, randomised trainer parties!
 	- Garnet Cavern, located in Citrine City, houses several strong trainers and Pokémon.
 	- Brunswick Trail, south of Citrine City, is a route that leads to Celeste Hill.
 	- Celeste Hill activates an event where the Galarian Legendary Birds can be fought.
+Moltres will challenge you right there, while the other two flee to the previously mentioned locations.
 - Underwater Tunnel connects Route 25 and Route 10.
 - Cinnabar Volcano is a new area that houses Moltres, allowing it to be obtained before Victory Road.
 - Faraway Island from Pokemon Emerald has been added, where you can find Mew.
 It also has its own wild encounters, as well as an improved translation on its sign, enhancing its appearance from its source material.